bodrick/awesome/TOPICS.md

 *   [colinhacks/zod](https://github.com/colinhacks/zod) - TypeScript-first schema validation with static type inference

+## diagrams-as-code

+*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown

 ## flowchart

+*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown

+## mindmap

 *   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown